-A spongy spherical gall that forms on oak trees in response to the developing larvae of a gall wasp.
+A spongy spherical gall which forms on oak trees in response to the developing larvae of a gall wasp.

 - The wasp is Biorhiza pallida (in Europe) or Amphibolips confluenta (in America), family Cynipidae.